 This example is based on the FBI’s 2006 crime statistics.
 Particularly we are interested in the relationship between size of the state and the number of murders in the city.

 First we need to check whether there is a linear relationship in the data.
-For that we check the scatterplot.
-The scatter plot indicates a good linear relationship, which allows us to conduct a linear regression analysis.
-We can also check the Pearson’s Bivariate Correlation and find that both variables are highly correlated (r = .959 with p < 0.001).
+We first check the scatterplot, which indicates a good linear relationship.
+Therefore, we can conduct a linear regression analysis.
+Furthermore, we check Pearson’s Bivariate Correlation and find that both variables are highly correlated (r = .959, p < 0.001).

 Secondly we need to check for multivariate normality.
 In our example we find that multivariate normality might not be present.